Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Mathematical results II: Elementary finite element error analysis

 \subsection{Stability of the linearized subproblems}

-The first result of this section is that the linearized subproblems in~\Cref{alg:Obstacle_Newton} are stable at the continuous level.
-In particular, they are uniformly stable with respect to $H^1(\Omega)$ and $H^{-1}(\Omega)$ when we replace $V_h$ and $W_h$ by $H^1_0(\Omega)$ and $L^2(\Omega)$, respectively.
-The proof uses standard Hilbert space arguments for saddle-point problems; cf.~\cite[Section~4.3]{boffi2013mixed}.
+The first result of this section is that linearizations of the subproblems in~\Cref{alg:ObstacleProblem} are stable at the continuous level.
+We begin with analyzing linearizations of the continuous-level algorithm given in~\cref{eq:ConvergenceContinuousLevel_VE}.
+The proof uses standard Hilbert space arguments for singularly-perturbed saddle-point problems; cf.~\cite[Chapter~4.3.2]{boffi2013mixed}.

 \begin{theorem} Let $\psi \in L^\infty(\Omega)$.
-Then, for every $f \in L^2(\Omega)$ and $\phi \in H^1(\Omega)$, the saddle-point problem
+Then, for every $f \in H^{-1}(\Omega)$, $g \in L^2(\Omega)$, and $\phi \in H^1_0(\Omega)$, the saddle-point problem